LunarG/VulkanSamples/layers/README.md

 layer/Multi.cpp (name=multi1:multi2) simple example showing multiple layers per library

-(build dir)/layer/generic_layer.c (name=Generic) - auto generated example wrapping all VK entrypoints.
+(build dir)/layer/generic_layer.cpp (name=Generic) - auto generated example wrapping all VK entrypoints.

 ### Print API Calls and Parameter Values
 (build dir)/layer/api_dump.cpp (name=APIDump) - print out API calls along with parameter values

 ### Print Object Stats
-(build dir>/layer/object_track.c (name=ObjectTracker) - Print object CREATE/USE/DESTROY stats.
+(build dir)/layer/object_track.cpp (name=ObjectTracker) - Track object CREATE/USE/DESTROY stats.
 Individually track objects by category.
 VkObjectType enum defined in vulkan.h.
-If a Dbg callback function is registered, this layer will use callback function(s) for reporting, otherwise uses stdout.
-Provides custom interface to query number about the total number of objects or of live objects of given type.
-To get information on all objects, use  "VK\_UINT64 objTrackGetObjectsCount()" and the secondary call to return an array of those objects "VK\_RESULT objTrackGetObjects(VK\_UINT64 objCount, OBJTRACK\_NODE\* pObjNodeArray)".
-For objects of a specific type, use  "VK\_UINT64 objTrackGetObjectsOfTypeCount(VkObjectType type)" and the secondary call to return an array of those objects "VK\_RESULT objTrackGetObjectsOfType(VK\_OBJECT\_TYPE type, VK\_UINT64 objCount, OBJTRACK\_NODE\* pObjNodeArray)".

 ### Report Draw State
-layer/draw\_state.c (name=DrawState) - DrawState reports the Descriptor Set, Pipeline State, and dynamic state at each Draw call.
+layer/draw\_state.cpp (name=DrawState) - DrawState reports the Descriptor Set, Pipeline State, and dynamic state at each Draw call.
 DrawState layer performs a number of validation checks on this state.
 Of primary interest is making sure that the resources bound to Descriptor Sets correctly align with the layout specified for the Set.
-If a Dbg callback function is registered, this layer will use callback function(s) for reporting, otherwise uses stdout.

 ### Track GPU Memory
-layer/mem\_tracker.c (name=MemTracker) - MemTracker functions mostly as a validation layer, attempting to ensure that memory objects are managed correctly by the application.
+layer/mem\_tracker.cpp (name=MemTracker) - MemTracker functions mostly as a validation layer, attempting to ensure that memory objects are managed correctly by the application.
 These memory objects are bound to pipelines, objects, and command buffers, and then submitted to the GPU for work.
 As an example, the layer validates that the correct memory objects have been bound, and that they are specified correctly when the command buffers are submitted.
 Also, that only existing memory objects are referenced, and that any destroyed memory objects are not referenced.
 Another type of validation done is that before any memory objects are reused or destroyed, the layer ensures that the application has confirmed that they are no longer in use, and that they have been properly unbound before destruction.

-If a Dbg callback function is registered, this layer will use callback function(s) for reporting, otherwise uses stdout.
+### Device Limits
+<build dir>/layer/device_limits.cpp (name=DeviceLimits) - Check that parameters used do not exceed device limits.

 ### Check parameters
-<build dir>/layer/param_checker.c (name=ParamChecker) - Check the input parameters to API calls for validity.
+<build dir>/layer/param_checker.cpp (name=ParamChecker) - Check the input parameters to API calls for validity.
 Currently this only checks ENUM params directly passed to API calls and ENUMs embedded in struct params.

-If a Dbg callback function is registered, this layer will use callback function(s) for reporting, otherwise uses stdout.
+### Image Checker
+<build dir>/layer/image.cpp (name=Image) - Verify parameters on Vulkan calls that use VkImage.

 ### Check threading
-<build dir>/layer/threading.c (name=Threading) - Check multithreading of API calls for validity.
+<build dir>/layer/threading.cpp (name=Threading) - Check multithreading of API calls for validity.
 Currently this checks that only one thread at a time uses an object in free-threaded API calls.

-If a Dbg callback function is registered, this layer will use callback function(s) for reporting, otherwise uses stdout.
+### Swapchain
+<build dir>/layer/swapchain.cpp (name=Swapchain) - Check that WSI extensions are being used correctly.

+### Shader Checker
+<build dir>/layer/shader_checker.cpp (name=ShaderChecker) - Verify SPIR-V shader layout matches descriptor set.

 ## Using Layers